Family Implant & Reconstructive Dentistry

 How Does IV Sedation Work?

-IVs are connected via a tube which allows fluid to safely flow into your body.
-The special sedative is administered gradually to ensure that the patient will have no memory of the procedure.
-In addition to taking stress away for the patient, IV sedation provides other benefits as well.
+IV sedation is administered at the start of your dental procedure.
+IVs are connected via a tube which allows the fluid to safely flow into your body.
+Since the special sedative is administered at a gradual pace, patients will have no memory of their treatment.

-• Patient retains no memory of the procedure
+• Patients retain no memories of the procedure

-• Patient maintains consciousness and the ability to respond to commands
+• Patients maintain enough consciousness to respond to commands

 Frequently Asked Questions